tklauser/filter2xdp/README.md

-# pcap2xdp - Compile and load PCAP filter expression as XDP BPF program
+# pcap2xdp

 pcap2xdp will take a [pcap/tcpdump filter
-expression](http://www.tcpdump.org/manpages/pcap-filter.7.html), compile it to classical BPF (cBPF) using libpcap, convert it to eBPF and load it as an XDP BPF program.
+expression](http://www.tcpdump.org/manpages/pcap-filter.7.html), compile it to classical BPF (cBPF) using libpcap, convert it to extended BPF (eBPF) and load it as an XDP BPF program.
 By default, the XDP program will only pass packets to the Linux network stack which match the filter expression.
 If the XDP program is loaded using the `--invert` option, the filter is reversed and the program will drop all packets matching the filter expression.

 This is work in progress and only rudimentarily tested.
 Feedback, suggestions and patches are welcome!